desi-p/newfangled_adroitness/README.md

 # newfangled_adroitness

-This respository *will* have challenges, short projects and general activities used for practice during my spare time.
+This respository *will* host challenges, short projects and general activities used for practice.

 Flowers -
 Completed with #frankslaboratory channel to complete Codepens Generative Art challenge (January 2022)